 Shuford Athletics Complex also houses the Lenoir-Rhyne College Athletics Department, the Department of Healthful Livings and Sports Studies, and the Piedmont Educational Foundation/Bears Club.

 Major renovations are on the drawing board for the gym as part of the Moretz Sports-Athletic Complex.
+The lower bleachers will be replaced prior to the 2014-15 season.

 Shuford Physical Education Center Pool

-The Shuford Physical Education Center contains an Olympic-style, state-of-the-art indoor swimming pool.† The pool hosts several club, high school and collegiate events and is one of the finest pools in Western North Carolina.
+The Shuford Physical Education Center contains an Olympic-style, state-of-the-art indoor swimming pool.
+The pool hosts several club, high school and collegiate events and is one of the finest pools in Western North Carolina.

 The Goodman Family Sports Medicine Center

-The Goodman Family Sports Medicine Center, opened in 2002 in conjunction with the McCrorie Center, is a state-of-the art training and rehabilitation center that includes clinical areas and a hydrotherapy facility.† In addition, the center also houses the sports medicine faculty offices.
+The Goodman Family Sports Medicine Center, opened in 2002 in conjunction with the McCrorie Center, is a state-of-the art training and rehabilitation center that includes clinical areas and a hydrotherapy facility.
+In addition, the center also houses the sports medicine faculty offices.

 The Lenoir-Rhyne Men's Athletic Weight Room